 Walk through the Thathe Vondo Sacred Forest.
 We learn about the forest and its signiﬁcance to The Venda.
 We will meditate too in the forest.
 Then we walk on to Tshitangani, the chief here being a co-guardian of Lake Fundudzi with the Chief of Tshiheni.

-Our transport fetches us and returns us to Mukambani (Via Phiphidi Falls- another sacred site) for our last night in Venda.
-Mukambani too has excellent musicians and we will experience other forms of Venda music here.
+Our transport fetches us and returns us to Mukumbani (Via Phiphidi Falls- another sacred site) for our last night in Venda.
+Mukumbani too has excellent musicians and we will experience other forms of Venda music here.
 Our night here will be in ‘relative luxury.’